 Help SFHA reduce the impact of Universal Credit

-The evidence the SFHA gains from survey returns enables the it to highlight to the DWP where there have been shortcomings and – most importantly – to try and get the DWP to amend its processes.
+The evidence gained from survey returns enables the SFHA to highlight to the DWP where there have been shortcomings and – most importantly – can help to bring about change.

-Your survey returns demonstrate what processes are working, what processes are in need of refinement, and what processes are absent that are required.
-Should Universal Credit get to a steady state, it will be clear to see what policy shortcomings there are, and the DWP will no longer be able to hide behind the excuse of teething problems.
+Your survey returns demonstrate what processes are working, what processes that are in need of refinement, and what processes are absent that are required.
+Should Universal Credit get to a steady state, it will be clear to see what policy shortcomings there are, and they can no longer be classified as 'teething problems'.

-All members have been sent a link to the survey this week.
-If your organisation has not received this and you wish to be added on to the mailing list to receive this, please email Janine Mckenna on email@example.com
+All members have been sent a link to our survey.
+If you wish to be added onto our mailing list to receive this, please email Janine Mckenna on email@example.com

-The link to the latest survey (collecting information for the month of August) can be found here
+The link to the latest survey (collecting information for the month of June) can be foundby following this link:

-Thank you for returning your information to us and please, keep it coming.
-Your data is what will help us change policy.
+Thank you for returning your surveys and please, keep them coming.
+Your data is vital in order to change policy.